ncas-force/force-docs/docs/index.rst

 .. toctree::
    :maxdepth: 1
-   :caption: Information about how FORCE make use of the HYSPLIT model
+   :caption: Information on how FORCE use the HYSPLIT model

    hysplit/runninghysplit